The Sciences Behind CIRCLES

 Partners: Norwegian Veterinary Institute (NO), Institute of Marine Sciences – National Research Council (IT), Technical University of Denmark (DK), Gate2Growth (DK), Hague Corporate Affairs (BE), Technical Research Centre of Finland (FI), Wellmicro (IT), Natural Resources Institute Finland (FI)

-Similar to the other pillars of CIRCLES this working package will follow a two-pronged methodological approach.
-An initial ‘observation phase’ will witness researchers of the team interacting with crop growers to define the ‘lab-in-the-filed’ sites.
-We will capitalise on state-of-the-art DNA sequencing technologies to perform a ‘census’ of the microbiome associated to either healthy producing plants and less productive ones.
-Scientists called this approach ‘comparative metagenomics’.
-This will be followed by an ‘Intervention phase’ whereby we will be mining the comparative metagenomics results with state-of-the-art bioinformatics tools to identify what is missing (or what is imbalanced) in the microbiome of a less productive plants.
-We will then attempt to restore a healthy microbiome with a targeted application on farm of natural microbes and/or products capable of stimulating microbial activities, which we will define as Smart Microbiome Modulators (SMMs).
-We will then asses the efficacy of SMMs by measuring crop performance, as well as the impact of our applications to the environment and people participating in the crop production process.
+Similar to the other pillars of CIRCLES this working package followed a two-pronged methodological approach.
+An initial ‘observation phase’ involved researchers of the team interacting with crop growers to define the ‘lab-in-the-filed’ sites.
+The project capitalised on state-of-the-art DNA sequencing technologies to perform a ‘census’ of the microbiome associated to either healthy producing plants and less productive ones.
+Scientists referred to this approach ‘comparative metagenomics’.
+This was followed by an ‘Intervention phase’ whereby researchers mined the comparative metagenomics results with state-of-the-art bioinformatics tools to identify what was missing (or what is imbalanced) in the microbiome of a less productive plants.
+The project team then attempted to restore a healthy microbiome with a targeted application on farm of natural microbes and/or products capable of stimulating microbial activities, which are defined as Smart Microbiome Modulators (SMMs).
+The efficacy of SMMs was assessed by measuring crop performance, as well as the impact of these applications on the environment and people participating in the crop production process.

 D3.1: Report on microbiomes dynamics, circulations and association with performances across plant food chains, observation phase (M39)